UniqueVision/utilities.aws-utils/crates/s3/README.md

 ## Features

 ### Client Setup
+- `make_client_with_timeout_default` - Create an S3 client with default timeout settings
+- `make_client_with_timeout` - Create an S3 client with custom timeout settings
-- `make_client` - Create an S3 client with optional endpoint URL configuration
+- `make_client` - Create an S3 client with optional endpoint URL and timeout configuration

 ### Bucket Operations
 - `bucket::create_bucket` - Create a new S3 bucket